NHL trailblazer Larry Kwong dies at 94

 A school teacher and a student in Kwong's hometown of Vernon, B.C., launched a petition to induct Kwong into the BC Sports Hall of Fame.

-"I thought, it would be really cool if he got into the BC Sports Hall of Fame.
-And once he gets in there, he'll be there forever," said then-10-year-old student Gavin Donald.
+"I thought it would be really cool… and once he gets in there, he'll be there forever," said then-10-year-old student Gavin Donald.

-In 2013 — 65 years after stepping onto NHL ice — their efforts paid off and Kwong was entered into the hall of fame.
+In 2013 — 65 years after stepping onto NHL ice — their efforts paid off and Kwong entered the hall of fame.

 "I was afraid to tell my family because if I did tell them that, the first thing they would say is, 'You're not going anymore,'" Kwong said.
 "And that means I couldn't play hockey or sports.
 I toughed it out, just toughed it out."